 Most Prince Edward Island schools are situated on old fields – large brick buildings in the midst of grassland.
 At many schools, teachers and students have recognized that planting trees would help to make the school yards more interesting and attractive.
-A few schools have done outstanding work in improving their surroundings.
-The Macphail Woods Ecological Forestry Project is trying to encourage others to recognize the many benefits that plantings can bring to a school.
-Every year we help students plant trees and shrubs at schools and we have initiated a “Planting for Biodiversity” project through Environment Canada’s Action 21 program that will allow us to assist more schools across the province.

 Many native species have medicinal uses and were valued by indigenous peoples.
 As well, plants are used for building boats or as a source of food.
 Plantings can save schools money, through lower maintenance costs and reduction in pesticide use.
 Lawns must be mowed regularly and are often fertilized or sprayed with “weed” killers.
 Once established, native plantings need only periodic pruning and mulching that the students themselves can take on.

-Plant only good quality plants grown in the area and remember that it is the rootstock that is important, not the height of the plant.
+- Plant Healthy and Plant Native: Plant only good quality plants grown in the area and remember that it is the rootstock that is important, not the height of the plant.

 - Engage the students: Make sure the students are interested – if you can’t inspire them, call in someone who can or visit a woodlot with someone who loves trees and wildlife.

 - Create Community Connections: Promote it within the greater school community.
 Get locals involved in promoting good values and students will take pride and ownership in the plantings.
 They also can save money through lower maintenance such as needless mowing; often in steep unused areas.

 - Make it Fun: The students must do the plantings but make it an entertaining event.
 You can save the earth and enjoy yourself at the same time.